CarlAreDHopen-eaton/VaoPShell/README.md

 - Use any of the functions listed below.

 # Functions
+- **Camera Functions**
-- Get-CameraList - Gets a list of cameras avaliable from the video server.
+  - Get-VaoCameraList - Gets the list of avaliable cameras the user has access to.
+  - Get-VaoCamera     - Gets information about a cameras.
+  - Rename-VaoCamera  - Sets the name of a camera
+- **Preset Functions**
+  - Get-VaoCameraPresetList - Gets the list of preset positions on a camera.
-- Get-Camera - Gets information about a single cameras from the video server.
+  - Get-VaoCameraPreset - Gets information about a camera preset positon.
+  - Invoke-VaoCameraPreset - Changes the position of the camera to the specified preset postion.
+  - Rename-VaoCameraPreset - Changes the name of the preset position.
+  - Add-VaoCameraPreset - Add a preset position.
+  - Remove-VaoCameraPreset - Removes/deletes a preset position.
+- **Monitor functions**
+  - Get-VaoCameraOnMonitor  - Get the current camera on the specified monitor.
-- Invoke-CameraToMonitor - Selects a camera to a monitor
+  - Invoke-VaoCameraToMonitor - Selects the specified camera to the specified monitor.
+- **Information functions**
   - Get-VaoApiVersion - Gets the API version
-- Set-CameraName - Sets the name of a camera
+  - Get-VaoVendorVersion - Gets the vendor information and version

 # Example
-Get information about camera number **1** using the **Get-Camera** function.
+Get information about camera number **1** using the **Get-VaoCamera** function.
 ![image](https://user-images.githubusercontent.com/14876765/170988708-7de440cb-cda1-456b-b3a2-dce941b5f044.png)